Data Management Challenges for Internet-scale 3D Search Engines: Intellectual Property

 \subsection{Trademark}

 3D search engine operators must also consider trademark issues, particularly if corporate logos or trademarked terms are scraped.
-Trademark infringement analysis is a specialized area of law with a large body of cases (e.g., \cite{WhenU2005}).
+Trademark infringement analysis is a specialized area of law with a large body of cases (e.g., \citep{WhenU2005}).
 In general, it is not enough for a plaintiff to show that their mark was used without authorization ``in commerce''---rather, they must also show that the use was likely to cause confusion as to affiliation or origin, sponsorship, or approval.
-Thankfully the courts have considered trademark use in the context of search engines in \textit{RescueCom v.
-Google} \cite{Rescuecom2009}.
-A 3D search engine should be able to avoid liability under trademark law with moderate due diligence.
+Although the case law is relatively sparse, the Court of Appeals for the Second Circuit considered trademark use in the context of search engines in \textit{RescueCom v.
+Google} \citep{Rescuecom2009}.
+A search engine can generally avoid liability under trademark law by avoiding uses of trademarks in a manner that has the potential to deceive or confuse consumers.